ARAGATO/aragato-custom-wp-template/README.md

 # ARAGATO Custom WordPress Template
-This is a fork of https://github.com/Varying-Vagrant-Vagrants/custom-site-template
+This is a fork of https://github.com/Varying-Vagrant-Vagrants/custom-site-template.

 ## Overview
-This custom WordPress Template installs the latest version of WordPress, removes all default posts, pages, plugins and themes.
-It furthermore sets various settings for ARAGATO WordPress Development.
+This Custom WordPress Template installs the latest version of WordPress, removes all default posts, pages, plugins and themes.
+It furthermore sets various settings for ARAGATO WordPress Development and install a variety of usefull plugins.